 It’s a proven fact that lack of sleep can cause issues in our daily lives but luckily we’ve found four things that you can use to help you fall asleep.
 Whether you try one or all, you owe it to yourself to do everything you can to improve your sleep time.

 1. CBD – A definite front-runner for those having trouble falling asleep

 With numerous studies showing that CBD helps users fall asleep, this is one option that you should definitely consider.
-Cannabidiol, aka CBD, is derived from the hemp plant and while it’s a cousin of marijuana, it does not have the “high” that weed does because it does not have THC in high enough quantities.
+Cannabidiol, aka CBD, is derived from the hemp plant and while it’s a cousin of marijuana, products like koi cbd oil do not have the “high” that weed does because it does not have THC in high enough quantities.

 2. Redesign your retreat

 Your very environment could actually be affecting your ability to fall asleep.
 But with a few minor tweaks, you can rectify this issue.
 While you can go all out and invest in your bedroom, things like changing your head support to a pillow with an arm hole can work wonders, especially if shoulder pain is whey you’re having trouble falling asleep, and a good mattress can help everyone sleep better.